eridgd/WCT-TF/README.md

 * `coral.py` implements [CORellation ALignment](https://arxiv.org/abs/1612.01939) to transfer colors from the content image to the style image in order to preserve colors in the stylized output.
 The default method uses NumPy and there is also a commented out version in PyTorch that is slightly faster.
 * WCT involves two tf.svd ops, which as of TF r1.4 has a GPU implementation.
 However, this appears to be 2-4x slower than the CPU version and so is explicitly executed on `/cpu:0` in ops.py.
 [See here](https://github.com/tensorflow/tensorflow/issues/13603) for an interesting discussion of the issue.
 * There is [an open issue](https://github.com/tensorflow/tensorflow/issues/9234) where for some ill-conditioned matrices the CPU version of tf.svd will ungracefully segfault.
 Adding a small epsilon to the covariance matrices appears to avoid this without visibly affecting the results.
 If this issue does occur, there is a [commented block](https://github.com/eridgd/WCT-TF/blob/master/ops.py#L55) that uses np.linalg.svd through tf.py_func.
 This is stable but incurs a 30%+ performance penalty.
-* Windows is now supported thanks to a torchfile compatibility fix by @xdaimon.

 ## Acknowledgments